Greenhouse gas emissions: Steel and aluminum

+More recent estimates suggest that global steel production emitted around 2,280 million tons of CO2 in 2017, indicating the scale has increased significantly.
+A 2022 study found that across bulk material sectors—steel, aluminum, cement, and paper—total emissions reached approximately 8.4 billion tons of CO2 equivalent.

 Plastics

 Plastics are produced mainly from fossil fuels.
 It was estimated that between 3% and 4% of global GHG emissions are associated with plastics' life cycles.
 The EPA estimates as many as five mass units of carbon dioxide are emitted for each mass unit of polyethylene terephthalate (PET) produced—the type of plastic most commonly used for beverage bottles, the transportation produce greenhouse gases also.
 Plastic waste emits carbon dioxide when it degrades.
 In 2018 research claimed that some of the most common plastics in the environment release the greenhouse gases methane and ethylene when exposed to sunlight in an amount that can affect the earth climate.

 Due to the lightness of plastic versus glass or metal, plastic may reduce energy consumption.
 For example, packaging beverages in PET plastic rather than glass or metal is estimated to save 52% in transportation energy, if the glass or metal package is single-use, of course.

 In 2019 a new report "Plastic and Climate" was published.
 According to the report, the production and incineration of plastics will contribute in the equivalent of 850 million tonnes of carbon dioxide (CO_{2}) to the atmosphere in 2019.
 With the current trend, annual life cycle greenhouse gas emissions of plastics will grow to 1.34 billion tonnes by 2030.
 By 2050, the life cycle emissions of plastics could reach 56 billion tonnes, as much as 14 percent of the Earth's remaining carbon budget.
 The report says that only solutions which involve a reduction in consumption can solve the problem, while others like biodegradable plastic, ocean cleanup, using renewable energy in plastic industry can do little, and in some cases may even worsen it.